Train the Trainer for Effective Learning: Meaning and Examples

 - What competencies should you have as a trainer?
 What training method suits you?

-The training programme particularly focuses on your personal training style.
+The training workshop or program particularly focuses on your personal training style.

 Together with an experienced trainer, you look at creating a good training programme, from preparation to evaluation.
 Here, you investigate who your target group is and when your participants are satisfied.